 The course is mainly a visual and practical programme, which allows students the time, support and environment to discover their individual strengths.

 The programme is delivered through, lessons, workshops, live projects, individual study, group discussions, group critiques; demonstrations (technical and practical) and lectures will be underpinned by tutorial support and seminar presentations.
-During the programme students will be supported to successfully identify future directions and careers.
+During the programme students will be supported to successfully identify future directions, higher level courses and careers.

-This course is characterised by broad ranging, radical and experimental approaches to Art & Design, enabling post-AS/A Level and mature learners to make informed choices about career and progression pathways.
+This course is characterised by broad ranging, radical and experimental approaches to Art & Design, enabling post Level 3 Art, Design or Media courses, such as AS/A2 or Extended Diploma, and mature learners to make informed choices about career and progression pathways.

-Assessment will be done using a range of assessment strategies including presentations, reports, essays and in-class tests.
+Assessment will be done using a range of assessment strategies including presentations, exhibitions, reports, essays and practical portfolio; digital and traditional.

 The Final Major Project is graded at PASS, MERIT or DISTINCTION and this is confirmed by an External Examiner who will visit the College to view an exhibition of the work.

 There will be additional course-related costs, mostly for basic personal equipment such as brushes, pencils, crayons, memory stick etc.